Community activity resources help an older parent stay engaged in everyday life.

 - Volunteer organizations-Has your older family member or friend always had the need to be helpful?
 Have they volunteered in the past?
 Is it important to her to give back?
 To some people, volunteering is very important.
 It can give a sense of accomplishment, fulfill a need to give back, and make her feel needed.
 Look into an organization that is important to your loved one and see if they need help.
 Make sure it is a successful fit for both the organization and your older family member/friend.
 You don’t want the experience to overwhelm, but help her feel good.

 - Companion services-There are many companies that offer home services for older persons.
 Check out websites and try, if possible, to get references from others.
 Companions can offer friendship, help out into the community and assistance at home.
+Also check out your local city and county organizations that aim to help seniors.
+They are continuously popping up all over.

 - Transportation services-Check your loved ones city website and look under senior resources.
 They may have transportation for a minimal fee.
+There are also small companies aimed at transporting seniors.

 - Member of an organization-If your older family member or friend has been involved in an organization, continuing that membership may be important to them.
 Contact the organization for support for your loved one.

-- Maintaining Friendships-Help your older family member or friend to stay connected with friends.
+- Maintaining friendships-Help your older family member or friend to stay connected with friends.
 Contact the friend to share what might be needed by your loved one.
 The friend may not realize that your loved one is becoming isolated.
 Ask the friend to call, make visits, or go out to eat.
 (Consider providing a gift card to a restaurant.)
 The important thing is to keep in touch with their friends.